Traction is creating new opportunities in BC through its Small Town Initiative

 The Nelson community has taken a lot of steps to generate new economic opportunities.
 They’ve implemented a broadband fibre infrastructure to make telecommuting a realistic and attractive option.
 They also have several strong organizations that are supporting education and training for today’s jobs, including: Selkirk College, the Nelson Tech Club and the Nelson Civic Theatre Society.
 Regionally, the Columbia Basin Trust (CBT) and Kootenay Association of Science and Technology (KAST) provide significant programming to help the region capitalize on the shifting economy.

 Bringing Work to People

-To help stem the urbanization of talent and help bring rural Tractionites home, Traction is opening up a new office in Nelson.
+To help stem the urbanization of talent and help bring rural Tractionites home, Traction on Demand is opening up a new office in Nelson.
 The benefits for Tractionites who want to move to Nelson are manifold: lower housing costs, a vibrant community and a short commute.
 In fact, not only are Nelson-born Tractionites eager to return, but prospective hires are showing interest in Traction because they want the opportunity to work in their hometown.

-“I want Traction to be a meaningful catalyst for the province and the Canadian economy in the path of change,” says Greg.
+“I want Traction on Demand to be a meaningful catalyst for the province and the Canadian economy in the path of change,” says Greg.
 “We need to transition to an economy based on human resources rather than natural resources.
-Traction is looking to make a dent that’s going to attract other forward thinking leaders to help knock down the walls preventing people from working where they want to live.
+Traction on Demand is looking to make a dent that’s going to attract other forward thinking leaders to help knock down the walls preventing people from working where they want to live.
 We’re small but we can inspire our large clients to do this.
 We can inspire other companies and other leaders; any organization that sees tech as a means to increase capacity in their output should be considering this.”